Money Tree Not Growing? 8 Problems & Easy Fix!

 Most houseplants require fertilization for better growth.
 If your money tree is not getting periodic fertilization, it will run low on nutrition.

-As houseplants, the money tree has access to a limited amount of soil.
+As houseplants, the money tree can access a limited amount of soil.
 If you don’t fertilize the money tree, the soil will run out of all nutrients, and the plant will not get anything from the soil.

 Due to a lack of nutrition, the money tree will not have any energy for new growth.